k-arthik-raj/Library-App-backend/README.md

 # Library-App-backend

-This is a backend for a library app using Node.js and Express.
+This is a backend for a library management app using Node.js and Express.